 In 1916 Bentel was appointed the West Coast

 distributor of the Jordan Motor Car Company, but sales were short-lived

-shortages due to the ramp up to
+shortages due to the ramp up to the World War.

-Bentel responded by purchasing used chassis and re-fitting them with
+Bentel responded by purchasing used chassis and

-as being new, and Bentel was taken to court*
+vehicles were represented as being new, and Bentel was taken to court*

 they had been had.